klromans557/Metric-Generation-and-Analysis-Suite/README.md

 Feel free to use, share, and modify this suite to suit your needs.
 Made "for fun", and shared completely for free to those who love GenAI.
 <(˶ᵔᵕᵔ˶)>

+Please read the 'PLEASE_READ_ME' TXTs in the main repo and example directories for more information, details, and results from three of my experiments using this suite of scripts.
+Also check out the associated Civitai article, [here](https://civitai.com/articles/6327/statistical-analysis-of-ai-models-an-overview-of-the-mgas-comparison-method-and-scripts)

 ![screenshot](EXAMPLES/Example_Figures/Example_Figure_0_v2-3GUI.png)